 Formerly five bells hung in the tower for full circle ringing.
 The earliest ones date from the 16th Century with additional bells added in 17th and 18th Centuries.
 The frame was a three-bell frame with the second and treble added on the south side with their gudgeons in the south wall.
 Details of the bells present in the tower up to 1952 are given in the Table below.

-The earliest record of a bell is 1510 with a tenor of 4 cast in 1540.
-In 1552 there is a record of 4 bells in the tower.
-In 1552-3 the bells were augmented to 5 with two new bells from William Hatch.
-In 1702 the 4th of 5 bells was recast by Richard Phelps and in 1757 there is a record of 5 bells in the tower.
-The bells were last rung in 1880.
+The earliest record of a bell is 1510 with a tenor of four cast in 1540.
+In 1552 there is a record of four bells in the tower.
+In 1552-3 the bells were augmented to five with two new bells from William Hatch.
+In 1702 the 4th of five bells was re-cast by Richard Phelps and in 1757 there is a record of five bells in the tower.
+They were last rung in 1880.

 By 1887 Stahlschmidt reported the bells as being dilapidated and the treble being cracked.
-A report by Mears and Stainbank, of Whitechapel Bell Foundry, London, in March 1912 to the reverend J Halloran of Eastwell Rectory, stated that nothing had been done to the belfry since 1887.
-Also, the treble, 3rd and tenor bell were cracked and needed recasting.
+A report by Mears and Stainbank, of Whitechapel Bell Foundry, London in March 1912 to the reverend J Halloran of Eastwell Rectory, stated that nothing had been done to the belfry since 1887.
+Also, the treble, third and tenor bell were cracked and needed re-casting.
 The 2nd and 4th bells were sound but the latter was badly out on the edge (possibly done to sharpen it) and the tone was spoilt.
-The report recommended recasting.
+The report recommended re-casting.
 In addition, the fittings and framework and belfry floor were in poor condition and if the bells were to be rung all must be renewed at an estimated cost of around £282.
 There is no record of any repairs carried out.

 The tenor was broken up in June 1952.
 Part of the tenor (the Gabriel bell) inscription band was saved by Ranald Clouston and was later presented to the Royal Museum and Art Gallery in Canterbury (Later Canterbury Heritage Centre and now The Beaney) for display in March 1994.
 Most of the metal of the bells was used for the augmented St. Nicholas Aberdeen carillon.
 Coronation bells cast as souvenirs of the coronation of Queen Elizabeth ll by Gillett and Johnston were said to be made from bells cast around the reign of Elizabeth l, possibly from the All Saints tenor bell.
 The bell framework was repaired in 1954 although no bells have hung in it since.